 If you or a loved one have invested your pension, or part of it, with Dolphin Trust GmbH (now known as German Property Group) and are worried about your investment and the financial advice that you received, please get in touch with TLW Solicitors for a no-obligation discussion to see if we can help you.

 TLW Solicitors are experienced in claiming no win no fee compensation for clients who have invested their pension funds in high-risk unregulated investment products via a SIPP.
 TLW’s specialist lawyers can also pursue a claim even if the IFA has gone out of business.

 In such cases, as well as being entitled to claim towards the amount which you invested, you may be able to claim:

-- Fees paid to the IFA and SIPP company who arranged your investment
+- Fees are paid to the IFA and SIPP company which arranged your investment.

-- Money you would have made if your pension/savings had remained where they were
+- The money you would have made if your pension/savings had remained where they were.